 As we plodded back to our camp, I thought of all the layers of community we had witnessed in the canyon.
 Ancient crinoids, larval amphibians and insects, and then, of course, our own group.
 We had met each other just a week before, many of us strangers to each other.
 Now, we were making plans for future adventures together, exchanging ideas and books and contact information.
 Each of these communities built in the water, and stronger than rock.

 Don’t trust me, as Holiday’s owner says, “you’ve got to go to know”.
-Check out Holiday’s trip listings for 2019, now up on the website.
+Check out Holiday’s trip listings, now up on the website.

 Easton Smith is a Local Wasatch Front resident and writer.
 He spends his time community organizing, rock-climbing and playin’ some mean banjo.
 For more writing from Easton, check out his organizing collective’s blog “Brine Waves” here or stay tuned for future loggings in River Currents.